Capital gains tax on shares: what is it and how to mitigate it

 5 routes to minimise capital gains tax on shares

-With some schemes, all returns are entirely free of capital gains tax and additional CGT benefits – such as the ability to defer the payment of existing CGT bills to later years or halve them entirely – can also be accessed.
+With some schemes, all returns are entirely free of capital gains tax and additional CGT benefits – such as the ability to defer capital gains tax bills to later years or halve them entirely – can also be accessed.

 1. Enterprise Investment Scheme (EIS)